 - Standards or policies regarding student preparation and success

-- College governance structures, as related to faculty roles
+- District and college governance structures, as related to faculty roles

 - Faculty roles and involvement in accreditation processes, including self-study and annual reports

 - Policies for faculty professional development activities